ignatiusmb/mauss.dev/workspace/content/routes/posts/fractured-memories/+article.md

 i've also learned to keep my physical and digital spaces *clean* and organized. emphasis on clean — neatly stored clutter is still clutter, and it will haunt my mind. the "out of sight, out of mind" mantra doesn't seem to work with me.

-> this article is a reflection of [I Do Not Remember My Life and It's Fine](https://aethermug.com/posts/i-do-not-remember-my-life-and-it-s-fine) from Aether Mug, which i found deeply relatable except for the [aphantasia](#aphantasia) part. it also fulfills a promise i made in [June 2025 Harvest](/curated/harvest-2025.06#pieces).
+> inspired by [I Do Not Remember My Life and It's Fine](https://aethermug.com/posts/i-do-not-remember-my-life-and-it-s-fine), which i found deeply relatable except for the [aphantasia](#aphantasia) part. i first mentioned it in [June 2025 Harvest](/curated/harvest-2025.06#pieces).